 Retail sites should stick underground storage tanks with an ethanol compatible water finding paste periodically, such as Gasoila All Purpose (AP) Water Finding Paste.
-The automatic tank gauging (ATG) systems typically are not reliable for measuring water or water-ethanol levels accurately in ethanol-gasoline blends.
+Older automatic tank gauging (ATG) system floats typically are not reliable for measuring water or waterethanol levels accurately in ethanol-gasoline blends.
 Since no water level should be detected under normal conditions, any level of water should be considered a possible phase separation and should be further investigated by proper personnel.
+For further information, please refer to the Technical Bulletin titled "Limitations of Automatic Tank Gauging Systems".